MapsterMapper/Mapster/README.md

 When the default convention mappings aren't enough to do the job, you can specify complex source mappings.

 #####Ignore Members & Attributes <a name="Ignore"></a>
 Mapster will automatically map properties with the same names.
-You can ignore members by using `Ignore` method.
+You can ignore members by using the `Ignore` method.

     TypeAdapterConfig<TSource, TDestination>
         .NewConfig()
         .Ignore(dest => dest.Id);

-You can ignore members annotated with specific attribute by using `IgnoreAttribute` method.
+You can ignore members annotated with specific attributes by using the `IgnoreAttribute` method.

     TypeAdapterConfig<TSource, TDestination>
         .NewConfig()
         .IgnoreAttribute(typeof(JsonIgnoreAttribute));

 #####Property mapping <a name="Map"></a>
-You can customize how Mapster maps value to property.
+You can customize how Mapster maps values to a property.

     TypeAdapterConfig<TSource, TDestination>
         .NewConfig()